InspiryThemes/realhomes-docs/docs/ims-stripe-settings-modern.md

 ### How to register webhook URL

+!!! warning "Important"
-> Note: Webhook URL plays an important role in accepting recurring payments through Stripe.
+    Webhook URL plays an important role in accepting recurring payments through Stripe.
 It is important to set the webhook URL correctly otherwise recurring memberships through Stripe will not work properly.

 Follow these instructions to register webhook URL: